 Pasta: There may be freshly made pasta with vegetable choices.
 Ask about the sauces available: tomato or olive oil are usually good options.
 Pesto sauce may contain cheese.

-Burrito or grain bowl: Put together yourself from rice, quinoa, beans, or lentils and top with your favorite cooked veggies, nuts, guacamole, salsa, and/or lime juice.
+Burrito or grain bowl: Put together yourself from rice, quinoa, beans, or lentils and top with your favorite cooked veggies, salad bar items, nuts, guacamole, salsa, and/or lime juice.

 I have not seen many alternative proteins such as tofu, tempeh, seitan, soy burgers, vegan eggs, vegan sausage and burgers, but this may be vary by the resort.